buildlyio/buildly-core/docs/_index.md

 ## Permissions model

-The BiFrost permissions model follows the [role-based access control (RBAC) pattern](https://en.wikipedia.org/wiki/Role-based_access_control).
+The BiFrost permissions model follows the RBAC pattern.

-In Walhall, permissions are granted to CoreUsers by their **CoreGroups.** Each CoreGroup can be associated with one or more WorkflowLevels.
+Permissions are granted to CoreUsers by their **CoreGroups.** Each CoreGroup can be associated with one or more WorkflowLevels.
 "Permissions" are defined as the ability to execute [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) on WorkflowLevels.

 WorkflowLevel1s are top-level data model associations.
 All WorkflowLevel2s are child objects of a WorkflowLevel1.
 However, WorkflowLevel2s can also be children of other WorkflowLevel2s as part of a recursive permissions structure.
 If a CoreGroup is given permissions to a WorkflowLevel, then those permissions will cascade down to all child WorkflowLevels.

 By default, all CoreGroups can only have permissions defined to entities within their Organization.
 You can define a **global CoreGroup** that has permissions to all organizations by setting the `is_global` property to `true`.

-## API gateway

-When your Walhall application is deployed, BiFrost runs a discovery process to determine which services are used in the application.
-As the API gateway, BiFrost receives API requests, enforces throttling and security policies, passes requests to the backend services, and then passes the response back to the requester.

-In order to be discovered by BiFrost, your service must follow the [OpenAPI (Swagger) specification](https://swagger.io/specification/) and expose a **swagger.json file** on the `/docs` endpoint.

 ### SwaggerUI for your application

 As part of the discovery process, BiFrost will combine the Swagger files from all the services and serve the combined API documentation at the `/docs` endpoint of the application via [SwaggerUI](https://swagger.io/tools/swagger-ui/).